 While the vast majority of pet owners are responsible, it’s important to realize some animals may be aggressive or more likely to cause damage than others.
 Some landlords opt to only allow adult animals, while others impose weight restrictions.
 It’s also advisable to require proof of updated vaccinations against rabies and other communicable diseases upon signing.

 Here are just a few more ways you can recover potential expenses incurred by allowing pets at your investment property:

-•Additional deposits: One surefire way to mitigate potential damage is to charge an additional security deposit for every pet.
-Consider areas that pets might damage, including floors, window screens and more, and calculate how much it will cost you to replace these items if damage is incurred.
+One surefire way to mitigate potential damage is to charge an additional security deposit for every pet.
+Consider areas that pets might damage, including floors, window screens and more.
+Calculate how much it will cost you to replace these items if damage is incurred.

-•Move-in fees: Unlike deposits, move-in fees are one-time charges you don’t refund upon move-out.
-Charging a move-in fee will help you ensure the pet owners at your property are paying upfront for damage that their pets will inevitably cause during the duration of their stay.
+Unlike deposits, move-in fees are one-time charges you don’t refund upon move-out.
+Charging a move-in fee will help you ensure the pet owners at your property are paying upfront for damage that their pets may inevitably cause during the duration of their stay.

-•Lease agreements: Stipulate, as clearly as possible, the expectations you’re imposing on pet owners moving into your investment property.
-For instance, if you’re requiring all pets be spayed/neutered, this should be laid out in your lease documentation.
+Stipulate, as clearly as possible, the expectations you’re imposing on pet owners moving into your investment property.
+For instance, if you’re requiring all pets to be spayed/neutered, this should be laid out in your lease documentation.

 Allowing pets at your investment property can be a great way to increase your passive income stream and ensure that you’re working with responsible, long-term tenants.
 Taking a few simple steps will help you ensure you’re not opening yourself up to unnecessary liability by allowing animals at your rental property.